MikaylaMunn/mikaylamunn.github.io-website/website/source/_posts/RPS.md

 A refresher:

 Rock DESTORYS scissors
-Scissors CUTs paper
+Scissors CUTS paper
 Paper COVERS rock

-To see more click [here](https://github.com/MikaylaMunn/RockPaperScissors) To see website click [here](https://mikaylamunn.github.io/RockPaperScissors/)
+To see more click [here](https://github.com/MikaylaMunn/RockPaperScissors)on Github To see website click [here](https://mikaylamunn.github.io/RockPaperScissors/)